-Fill your lungs with fresh mountain air, set your heart racing on wild rivers, step back in time and then step further, work your way through the menu, take in a view and another and another, catch the sounds of Debussy floating across the evening air, uncork a bottle of wine and relax.
+Fill your lungs with fresh mountain air, set your heart racing on wild rivers, step back in time and then step further, work your way through the menu, take in a view and another and another, catch the sounds of Debussy floating across the evening air, uncork a bottle of wine and relax in your picturesque Ardèche or Auvergne campsite.

 Ardèche and Auvergne at a Glance

-If you like your outdoors BIG, then this is the place for you.
+If you like your outdoors BIG, then then a camping holiday in the Ardèche is for you.
 There are mountains, rivers, gorges, caves – even volcanoes – and they are all pretty spectacular.
 Swim it, climb it, jump into it - or do all those things at once and canyon it.
 Even the manmade stuff is beyond expectations; perfect Roman buildings, exquisite walled medieval towns, ornate carved buildings, ramparts, bridges, abandoned ancient castles – and a cheese-making museum.

 And if that’s not enough for you – it’s also the gastronomic centre of France.
 So come on over and fill your boots!